 - Certificate of Compliance with Mandatory Disclosure (if not filed at the time of the petition, it must be filed within 45 days of service, unless you and your spouse have agreed not to exchange these documents)

 - Parenting Plan (if you have reached an agreement, the plan should be signed and notarized; if not, a proposed plan may be filed)

 For your case to proceed after you file the Petition for Dissolution of Marriage, you must properly notify your spouse.
 If you know where he or she lives, you should use personal service, in which case, your spouse has 20 days to answer after being served the petition.
 In the answer, he or she may agree or disagree with your petition.
 For more information about what happens next, please see our page describing the divorce process in Florida, as well as our pages explaining uncontested and contested divorce.

-Contact Us for Help with Florida Petition for Dissolution of Marriage
+Contact Us for Help with a Florida Petition for Dissolution of Marriage

 It can be overwhelming to prepare all of the legal documentation necessary to obtain a divorce in Florida.
 We can help.
 Contact Sandra Bonfiglio, P.A. in Fort Lauderdale to schedule a consultation.